avifoxi/social_mech_3/README.md

 #### PublicFigure
 This class is backed by ActiveRecord -- and leverages Postgres' awesome json field capability to avoid multiple tables for the time being.
 Quick and dirty....
 Here we save a public figure, ala 'Beyonce' and save all the query terms we would like to use for searching various social media.
+We have the option of saving query results to json fields.
+If this app grows, and we want to persist queries in a smarter way, we will need to revisit this class.

 #### User
 This app is a taste to hopefully attract new clients -- so on the front end, after a user plays with the queries a few times, we ask for their contact info.
 This info is saved to the DB, hence we get a class.

+#### FRONTEND
+Thank you bootstrap, lodash, and jquery.
+When the user navigates to a new public_figure page, or navigates to an embedded iframe on a 3rd party site (which serves the same content for the time being) -- \n
+The page is managed by a